-Two reptile species were detected during current survey (Figure 9).
-One species, the Yellowfaced Whip Snake (Demansia psammophis), was captured in Q3 and Q4.
-The Garden Skink (Lampropholis delicata) has been consistently recorded throughout the monitoring program and was once again detected in Q2.
+Three reptile species were detected during current survey (Figure 9).
+One species, the Yellow-faced Whip Snake (Demansia psammophis), was opportunistically seen in Q2.
+The Garden Skink (Lampropholis delicata) has been consistently recorded throughout the monitoring program and was once again detected in Q1 and Q2 with the Southern Rainbow-skink (Carlia tetradactyla) being captured within Q1 and Q4.
+Also, for the first time since 2016 an amphibian species was surveyed within Q1 the Red-backed Toadlet (Pseudophryne coriacea).